-Can ordinary drinking glasses, coffee mugs, or silverware be used for measuring substances in form of powders or liquids?
+Can ordinary drinking glasses, coffee mugs, or silverware be used for measuring substances in the form of powders or liquids?

 Ordinary drinking glasses, coffee mugs, or silverware are not used for measuring since their sizes differ, and thus, the measurements will be conflicting.

-What are the two materials from the given list which you would measure with a measuring cup?
+What are the two materials from the given list which you would measure with a Measuring Cup?

 Milk and water

 Flour and brick